serminerden/se-site/about.markdown

 permalink: /about/
 ---

-My name is Sermin and I’m an English teacher living in Brisbane, Australia.
-I have been teaching high quality English lessons since 2014.
+My name is Şermin and I am an English teacher living in Brisbane, Australia.
+I have been teaching high-quality English lessons since 2014.
 My English lessons have helped learners from all over the world to become better language users.

-Studying English online is a great way to improve your language skills or to maintain the skills that you have learned abroad.
-It’s convenient because you can study from home or anywhere via computer.
-However, it’s more than that, studying with me means you can focus exactly on your learning needs with an experienced language teacher who will help you to improve your English skills.
+Studying English online is a great way to improve your language skills or maintain the skills you have learned abroad.
+Your learning needs with an experienced language teacher who will help you to improve your English skills.

-I work full-time as an English teacher, but I also teach online because I’m passionate about working with new and former students from all over the world to help them achieve their dreams.
+I work full-time as an English teacher, but I also teach online because I’m passionate about working with new and former students worldwide to help them achieve their dreams.
 I don’t see my job as work but as pure enjoyment!

 If you want a teacher with a lot of teaching expertise, then I’m right for you.
 I have 8 years of total teaching experience in various subjects (English, Biology and Chemistry) and I have the professional background to get fantastic results for you!